Diary of Robert Russell Walker, 1941-1945 - Part 5

 HELLS ANGELS OF THE DEEP - CARR

-MAGNUS MERRIMAN
+MAGNUS MERRIMAN - LINKLATER (62)

-DANCE LITTLE GENTLEMEN - G FRAUKAU
+DANCE LITTLE GENTLEMEN - G FRANKAU

 THE INDIFFERENCE OF JULIET - G. RICHMOND

-AND NO QUARTER -MAURICE WALSH
+AND NO QUARTER - MAURICE WALSH

 FIDDLESTRINGS- JOHN VAHEY